tenstad/container-workshop/04-dockerfile/README.md

 # Dockerfile

-If at any point something is unclear, please refer to Docker's [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) for a more through explanation.
+If at any point something is unclear, please refer to Docker's [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) for a more thorough explanation.
 Use the _Contents_ on the right side to navigate to specific sections or Dockerfile instructions.